 These Windows tablets are perfect for road warriors or anyone who needs a capable laptop in an impossibly thin shell.

-While they’re often pretty pricey – they are laptops, after all – larger Windows tablets still represent an incredible value when compared with similarly powered machines.
+While they’re often pretty pricey – they are laptops, after all – larger Windows tablets still represent an incredible bang for your buck when compared with similarly powered machines.

 They say imitation is the sincerest form of flattery, and if that’s the case, Microsoft should be incredibly flattered by the many clones of its popular Surface line of Windows tablets.
 Most successful electronics from American manufacturers get copied sooner or later, but when it comes to mimicking Microsoft’s tablets, something amazing is happening: many of today’s “knock-off” Windows tablets are on par with – and in some cases, even better than – the original Surface products they shamelessly copy.